 1. Screen the resume well before the interview starts and it will help and make a manager feel more confident and comfortable.

-2. Review the resume to check is it meeting the following requirements:
+2. Review the resume to check if it meets the following requirements:

 a) Basic qualification needed to carry out the job.

-b) Total work experience along with specialisation in given area.
+b) Total work experience along with specialization in a given area.

-c) Skills which are needed to perform a given job and also to check if the candidate posses some extra skills which can also be required for the given position.
+c) Skills that are needed to perform a given job and also to check if the candidate possesses some extra skills which can also be required for the given position.

 3. Make the environment friendly and comfortable.
 The candidate must feel the ease in conversation.

-4. The interview must not get distracted; the interviewer must keep a control over the interview so that meaningful discussion happens.
+4. The interviewer must not get distracted; the interviewer must keep control over the interview so that meaningful discussion happens.

-5. Try getting the relevant information by putting in questions which compel candidate to answer all that manager need to know.
+5. Try getting the relevant information by putting in questions that compel candidates to answer all that managers need to know.

-6. Interview must not be generic discussion session where candidate is sharing only what he/she wants to share instead they must share what interviewer wants to know.
+6. Interview must not be a generic discussion session where a candidate is sharing only what he/she wants to share instead they must share what the interviewer wants to know.